Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 In addition to that, this tool summarizes your research paper more effective way.
-You can upload your PDF file to obtain the summarize results.
+You can upload your PDF file to obtain the summarized results.

-Now, this application is in beta version and handles more than 2 million scholarly open access article.
+Now, this application is in beta version and handles more than 2 million scholarly open-access articles.
 The web app summarizes scholarly articles for the researchers.

-This tool allows researchers to quickly grab the key ideas of a scholarly literature.
+This tool allows researchers to quickly grab the key ideas of scholarly literature.